 He explains, “Nothing is faster than a 5250 device for dedicated data entry.
 A skilled user can really go fast with the character-based user interface, and I was worried that the browser-based version wouldn’t sustain their fast fingertips.
 That fear turned out to be completely unfounded.
 It was quite surprising how quickly users adapted to the HTML5-rendered version of our application.”

-Vitec Nice’s ultimate plans are to migrate the application entirely off of the IBM i to .NET and moving the IBM i database to SQL Server.
-In a step to better prepare the source code base for a younger generation of programmers, Vitec Nice may also transform the ASNA Visual RPG to Microsoft C#.
+Vitec Nice’s ultimate plans are to migrate the application entirely off of the IBM i, moving the IBM i database to SQL Server, and maybe, in a step to better prepare the source code base for a younger generation of programmers, transform the ASNA Visual RPG to Microsoft C#.
 The stepwise migration path Vitec Nice is taking enables it to get deliverables more quickly to customers, but also allows the option of further application modification in the future to meet Vitec Nice’s longer-term strategic goals.